Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Climbing plants for shade

 Most gardens have a shady spot, usually against a North or East-facing wall or fence where conditions can also be dry but can equally be damp.
-These areas are usually left bare but this does not need to be, there are plenty of climbing plants that like shade and are well suited for these conditions as it is most like the natural environment they would usually grow, in areas such as woodlands areas under large trees.
+These areas are usually left bare but this does not need to be the case.
+There are plenty of climbing plants that like shade and are well suited for these conditions as it is most like the natural environment they would usually grow, in areas such as woodlands areas under large trees.

 Shade loving climbing plants

-The plants below are all suitable for more shady areas of the garden, some prefer poor soils whilst others prefer fertile soil.
-Some grow better in dense shade whilst others are more suitable for partially shaded areas.
+The plants below are all suitable for shadier areas of the garden.
+Some prefer poor soils whilst others prefer fertile soil.
+Some grow better in dense shade whereas others are more suitable for partially shaded areas.
 It is a good idea to take this into account when planning which plants are more suitable for your area.

 1. Hydrangea anomala petiolaris AGM

-Climbing Hydrangeas are an excellent climbing plant and will thrive in more shadier parts of the garden reaching heights of 50ft making them ideal for covering large areas.
+Climbing Hydrangeas are an excellent climbing plant and will thrive in shadier parts of the garden, reaching heights of 50ft makes them ideal for covering large areas.
 They use the aerial roots to attach themselves to walls and fences and do not require support.
-They produce long cone shaped white flowers that are 30cm long from around May to June, these are produced on the previous year’s growth.
-They need well-drained soil and it is a good idea to do any pruning straight after flowering has finished as pruning later will remove new growth and will result in less flowers the following year.
+They produce long cone-shaped white flowers that are 30cm long from around May to June and these are produced on the previous year’s growth.
+They need well-drained soil and it is a good idea to do any pruning straight after flowering has finished as pruning later will remove new growth and will result in fewer flowers the following year.
 It has been awarded the RHS Award of Garden Merit.

 Buy from Thompson & Morgan